Best practices for SiteSync

 If you change a static module (for example, add a new custom field for News), you will not be able to promote this change via SiteSync.
 You can manually apply this change on live, but this would be against best practices.
 Therefore, you must use the Export for deployment functionality to have these changes applied to the other environments before you can use SiteSync to promote the content.

 - No source control when promoting configurations via SiteSync

 If you decide on using SiteSync to promote configuration changes, none of these changes can be tracked or reverted, as they are not part of your source control.
 Following best practices, you must use source control and deployment instead.

 - Incompatible with Continuous Delivery process due to overwriting values on destination

 If you have adopted a Continuous Delivery process, you can leverage config transformations as a mechanism for deploying environment-specific configuration values.
 Using SiteSync to promote configurations is not applicable with this process, as SiteSync overwrites the configurations with the values form the source environment.

-Additionally, if you are using configuration storage mode Auto (default option), Sitefinity CMS stores certain configurations in the ?? and others on the file system.
+Additionally, if you are using configuration storage mode Auto (default option), Sitefinity CMS stores certain configurations in the database and others on the file system.
 If you use SiteSync to promote configurations, SiteSync will read the configuration from the source environment, combine the values stored in database and filesystem, and then write it in one location on the destination environment.
 This can cause issues if you decide to adopt a Continuous Delivery process at a later point in time, as you will end up having the same configuration value stored in different locations on source end destination, and you will not be able to apply config transformations.
 In such case your only option would be to restore the configurations and database from the source environment to destination, before you can leverage config transformations, which might result in losing some live site data like comments, forum posts, and so on.